Multi-asset return risk measures: A multi-asset extension of return risk measures

 \subsection{Connection to risk sharing}

 Mathematically, risk sharing among a collective of agents is often described by an additive inf-convolution of the involved individual risk measures; see, among many other references, \cite{BarKaroui,FilSvi,Liebrich}.
-We uncover here that MARRMs have a strongly reminiscent structure, but the additive inf-convolution needs to be replaced by its multiplicative counterpart which has been studied recently, e.g.,~in \cite{Aygun}.
+We uncover here that MARRMs exhibit a similar structure, but the additive inf-convolution needs to be replaced by its multiplicative counterpart which has been studied recently in \cite{Aygun}.
 More precisely,

 where for two functions $f,h:\mathcal{C}\rightarrow(0,\infty]$, the multiplicative inf-convolution is defined by